ltspicer/ioBroker.sofarcloud/README.md

 ### 3.2.0 (2025-09-16)

 - More login info.
-No increment login attemps if server error
+No increment failed login attempts if server error

 ### 3.1.0 (2025-09-14)